What is FODMAP?

-What is FODMAP?

->

-> - Personalization: During this phase, you will expand your diet and learn how to enjoy many more foods.
-Rather than maintaining a strict low-FODMAP diet, you’ll be able to create a balance between FODMAP foods that are well-tolerated by you and those that are not.
+- Personalization Phase: During this phase, you will expand your diet and learn how to enjoy many more foods.
+Rather than maintaining a strict low FODMAP diet, you’ll be able to create a balance between FODMAP foods that are well-tolerated by you and those that are not.

->

-> Should you try a Low FODMAP diet?
+Should you try a Low FODMAP diet?

->

-> Because of the fact that so many people tend to have sensitivities with the foods that fall under the above categories, this kind of elimination diet can help you create an impactful IBS diet plan that can seriously enhance your digestive health and, as a result, your overall quality of life.
-But, like every elimination diet, it can bring some significant changes in your overall health, which means it’s not right for everyone.
+Because of the fact that so many people tend to have sensitivities with the foods that fall under the above categories, this kind of elimination diet can help you create an impactful IBS diet plan that can seriously enhance your digestive health and, as a result, your overall quality of life.
+But, like every elimination diet, it can bring some significant changes in your overall health, which means the low FODMAP diet is not right for everyone.

->

-> Though they’re helpful for those with gluten sensitivities, FODMAP elimination diets may not be the best course of action for those with Celiac disease, as they aim to eliminate glucose, not gluten, so they may still include trigger foods.
+Though they’re helpful for those with gluten sensitivities, the low FODMAP diet may not be the best course of action for those with Celiac disease, as they aim to eliminate glucose, not gluten, so they may still include trigger foods.
 However, they can work well for people with non-Celiac gluten sensitivity because they may be the FODMAPs in wheat that are triggering this sensitivity.
 It’s also not the right course of action for people with eating disorders and those who are underweight.

->

-> If you have pre-existing conditions or believe you may have an undiagnosed condition related to your digestive health, it’s a good idea to speak with your physician before starting any elimination diet such as the low FODMAP diet.
+If you have pre-existing health conditions or believe you may have an undiagnosed condition related to your digestive health, it’s a good idea to speak with your physician before starting any elimination diet such as the low FODMAP diet.

->

-> Try Low FODMAP Diet meal delivery...
+Try Low FODMAP Diet meal delivery...

->

-> The easiest way to try a Low-FODMAP diet is to sign up for the Low-FODMAP Program from ModifyHealth.
-This allows you to determine if FODMAPs are playing a role in your symptoms and discover which foods are causing your digestive issues so you can eliminate them from your diet.
-If you already know which FODMAPs are your main triggers or simply want to cut back on them as much as possible, you can order Low-FODMAP meals so you can enjoy breakfast, lunch and dinner without worry.
+The easiest way to try a Low FODMAP diet is to sign up for the Low FODMAP Program from ModifyHealth.
+This allows you to determine if FODMAPs are playing a role in your GI symptoms and discover which foods are causing your digestive issues so you can eliminate them from your diet.
+If you already know which FODMAPs are your main triggers or simply want to cut back on them as much as possible, you can order Low FODMAP meals so you can enjoy breakfast and entrée without worry.